The Supreme Court has five liberal judicial activists.

 Where next?
 Wilkinson strikes a melancholy tone: "The time may have passed when judicial process matters.
 It may all be bottom line: gun-rights enthusiasts rush to hail [the gun decision] as pro-choice advocates hailed Roe.
 Who can blame them?
 But ... the largest threat to liberty still lies in handing our democratic destiny to the courts."

-This article appears in the Sep.
-27, 2008, edition of National Journal.
+This article appears in the September 27, 2008, edition of National Journal Magazine.